jrandj/aws-security-specialty/README.md

 1. Set up automated tools/scripts to perform regular audits.

-    * This is done using CloudWatch alarms and AWS EventBridge (previously called CloudWatch Events).
+    * This is done using CloudWatch alarms and AWS EventBridge.
 For notification purposes, CloudWatch provides integration with Amazon SNS, which gives you the ability to send notifications over e-mail, Short Message Service (SMS), a message to an SQS queue, etc.

 ### Troubleshoot security monitoring and alerting.